facebook

 Comparing the Two Procedures

-3. Suitability for Thin Corneas: Individuals with thin corneas may find SMILE to be a more suitable option since it preserves more corneal tissue compared to LASIK.
-This can be a critical factor for those with borderline corneal thickness.
+3. Thin Corneas: Those who have thin corneas may consider SMILE more appropriate as it preserves more corneal tissue than LASIK.
+This could be a decisive factor for people with borderline corneal thickness.

-4. Vision Correction Range: LASIK has a broader range of application for vision correction compared to SMILE.
-LASIK is often recommended for individuals with higher prescriptions or more complex vision issues.
+4. Vision Correction Range: LASIK is capable of treating a wider range of vision problems than SMILE.
+LASIK is generally the first choice for patients with high refractive errors or complicated vision problems.

 Choosing the Right Procedure for You